nvim-focus/focus.nvim/README.md

 use { "beauwilliams/focus.nvim", config = function() require("focus").setup() end }
 -- Or lazy load with `module` option.
-See further down for info on how to lazy load when using FocusSplit commands -- Or lazy load this plugin by creating an arbitrary command using the cmd option in packer.nvim -- use { 'beauwilliams/focus.nvim', cmd = "FocusSplitNicely", module = "focus", --     config = function()
+See further down for info on how to lazy load when using FocusSplit commands -- Or lazy load this plugin by creating an arbitrary command using the cmd option in packer.nvim -- use { 'beauwilliams/focus.nvim', cmd = { "FocusSplitNicely", "FocusSplitCycle" }, module = "focus", --     config = function()
 --         require("focus").setup({hybridnumber = true})
 --     end